kylendowns/secondary-title/readme.txt

 == Upgrade Notice ==

+= 1.9.6 =
+Version 1.9.6 contains a series of code and performance improvements and some new functions.

 = 1.9.5 =
-This up update, among others changes, fixes a displaying error on posts/pages overview page.
+This update, among others changes, fixes a displaying error on posts/pages overview page.

 = 1.9.4 =
 Hotfix for 1.9.3 where obsolete JS code was being executed on the wrong page, destroying the layout.